viklund/FEGA-onboarding/docs/topics/maturity-model/index.md

 ## 2. Evaluate against the FEGA Maturity Model

-Perform a self-assessment of your node against the Maturity Model (link coming soon!).
+Perform a self-assessment of your node against the <a href="https://docs.google.com/spreadsheets/d/1WgvwwANlRh_OPAy8RY53xfzopFMwstG08zcg3LOTyZQ/copy" target="_blank">FEGA Maturity Model</a>.
+Use this link to **create a copy** of the Federated EGA Maturity Model Self-Evaluation Google spreadsheet which is private to you and whoever you share it with.
+This tool is meant to be an evolving evaluation of your node's progress in each of the FEGA Maturity Model domains and sub-domains.
+Additionally, it allows you to provide feedback on the model and tool if you choose to share it.

 Explore aggregated results of the <a href="https://docs.google.com/presentation/d/1asFVR4a-luoh7jdQJcp3A2RP0-druX1LaXPk-r7FVsY/edit#slide=id.g121731fd043_2_86" target="_blank">first node self-assessments</a>.